tgodwin108/tutorialspoint_learn_rails/README.md

 * `apt-get install rvm`
 * `usermod -a -G rvm $USER`

 I need to figure out how to get the Visual Studio Code to open a terminal as a login session.
-Until I do that, I will need to `/bin/bash --login`
+Until I do that, I will need to run:
+* `/bin/bash --login`

 Update RVM to the latest version with this command
 * `rvm get stable`